What is Debt to Income Ratio?

 Since the expected monthly debt payment is just 20% of David’s monthly income, the credit card company decides to go ahead with David’s application for a new credit card.

-Explanation of DTI or Debt to Income Ratio Formula
+Uses of Debt to Income Ratio

-Debt to income ratio formula is used very broadly.
-As for example, if you apply for a personal loan, the lender will check the debt to income first.
+DTI Ratio formula is used very broadly.
+For example, if you apply for a personal loan, the lender will check the debt to income first.

 If you apply for a credit card, the lender will check whether you have enough monthly earnings to pay off the due amount.
 Even for the mortgage acceptance, debt to income is used.
 The most generic form of checking whether an individual is worthy of getting a mortgage loan or not is to see whether the total debt to the monthly income ratio is 36% or less.
-If the total debt payment is around 50%, the individual may not be worthy to get a mortgage loan.
+If the total debt payment is around 50%, the individual may not be worthy of getting a mortgage loan.

-Video on Debt to Income Ratio Formula =||
+Video on Debt to Income Ratio Formula